Elgg/Elgg/docs/admin/upgrading.rst

 Upgrading Elgg
 ##############

-How to switch a live site to a new version of Elgg.
+Switch a live site to a new version of Elgg.

 If you've written custom plugins, you should also read the developer guides for :doc:`information on upgrading plugin code </guides/upgrading>` for the latest version of Elgg.